System security for watchOS

-(IKEv2/IPsec only) The keys are stored in the system keychain and used for authenticating future IKEv2/IPsec sessions between the devices.
+(IKEv2/IPsec only) The keys are stored in the System keychain and used for authenticating future IKEv2/IPsec sessions between the devices.
 Further communication between these devices is encrypted and integrity protected using AES-256-GCM on iPhone devices running iOS 15 or later paired with an Apple Watch Series 4 or later running watchOS 8 or later.
 (ChaCha20-Poly1305 with 256-bit keys is used on older devices or devices running older operating system versions.)

-The Bluetooth Low Energy device address is rotated at 15-minute intervals to reduce the risk of local tracking of the device using the broadcast of a persistent identifier.
+The Bluetooth Low Energy device address is rotated at 15-minute intervals to reduce the risk of the device being locally tracked if someone broadcasts a persistent identifier.

-To support apps that need streaming data, encryption is provided using methods described in FaceTime security, using either the Apple Identity Service (IDS) provided by the paired iPhone or a direct internet connection.
+To support apps that need streaming data, encryption is provided with methods described in FaceTime security, using either the Apple Identity Service (IDS) provided by the paired iPhone or a direct internet connection.

 Apple Watch implements hardware-encrypted storage and class-based protection of files and keychain items.
 Access-controlled keybags for keychain items are also used.
 Keys used to communicate between Apple Watch and iPhone are also secured using class-based protection.
 For more information, see Keybags for Data Protection.